 Following the Plastic Strategy, the Commission submitted a proposal to reduce unsustainable use of single use plastics.
 The aim of the directive is to give Members States a tool for taking action where they envisage the need.
 Like our Plastic Strategy, this directive is not against plastics per se.
 In fact, we proposed different levels of action, taking into account the consumer behaviour as well as consumer needs and opportunities for businesses.
 We acted not only because of the environment, but also to create opportunities for more sustainable alternatives.
 This creates possibilities for products that are made of renewable raw materials, like renewable plastics or various cellulose-based products that can be used to replace plastics.
 With the help of good sustainable examples we can pave the way for new innovative products of the future.
 Producers situated outside the EU, but willing to sell their products in the Union, will also have to follow these rules thereby helping the EU to set global standards.

 I am convinced that tomorrow will be more circular and that the EU must lead in Circular Economy solutions.
 By using our Single Market when setting good examples and standards, I am sure we are better placed to provide our companies a competitive edge, while also convincing our global partners to mobilise and do their part.

 The author Jyrki Katainen is the European Commission’s Vice-President for jobs, growth, investment and competitiveness.
 Mr. Katainen has had an active role in developing the Circular Economy and preparing the European Strategy for Plastics that was launched in January 2018.

-In this blog series decisionmakers and leaders from different parts of Europe raise important development issues which can be answered with bioeconomy-based solutions.
+In this #BioChallenge blog series decision makers and leading experts from different parts of Europe raise important development issues which can be answered with bioeconomy-based solutions.